Pipe Gate railway station: Passenger services

 The early years of the 20th century were the busiest, with thirteen trains daily from Stoke to Silverdale and five to Market Drayton.
 Railmotor services began in 1905, intended to compete with trams and were somewhat successful in this respect, although they only lasted until 1926.
 The station also served Woore Racecourse which opened at Pipe Gate in 1885.

 The section between Silverdale and Pipe Gate was reduced to single track in October 1934.
 Dwindling passenger numbers after World War II meant that there were only two trains daily from Stoke to Market Drayton, and all passenger services ceased on 7 May 1956.

 Freight traffic

 Express Dairies had a creamery with private siding access to the station, allowing its preferred transport partner the GWR to provide milk trains to the facility, for onward scheduling to London.
 In 1962 a new "chord" line was opened at Madeley to provide a connection to the West Coast Main Line.
 This was used as a diversionary route when the Harecastle diversion line was being constructed and continued in use for freight work once the latter was completed.
 After the closure of the creamery in Spring 1965, the route between Market Drayton and Madeley Chord closed under the Beeching Axe in 1966.

 Today

 A large amount of rail still exists on the eastern edge of the former and now demolished station, running back towards Silverdale.
+The station master's house survives as a private residence but the station site is now a timber yard.
+Part of the embankment is still present but the section towards Market Drayton is built on by a new housing development.